geekyshameem/geekyshameem/README.md

 ## I'm a Developer and an AWS Admin!

-- 🔭 I’m currently working on AWS and Azure!
+- 🔭 I’m currently working on AWS and Azure and GCP!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other geeks!
-- 🥅 2021 Goals: To Improve my Skills in Multi Cloud Architecture !
+- 🥅 2022 Goals: To Improve my Skills in Multi/Hybrid Cloud Architecture and Cloud Automation !
 - ⚡ Fun fact: I love to watch Formula 1 and Anime !
-- 🤓 Inspired by Lewis Hamilton and Vegeta !
+- 🤓 Inspired by Lewis Hamilton and Light Yagami !

 ### Connect with me: